This translation has been provided by Google Translate. Translation disclaimer

 In order to receive all the information relevant to you, please input your postcode below.

 The breakdown of your service charges outlines the charge for services you receive that are not covered by your rent.

-We calculate your estimated service charge by looking at how much the service has actually cost in previous years and estimating the cost for the coming financial year.
+We calculate your estimated service charge by looking at how much the service has actually cost in previous years, from contractor invoices and payroll costs, and estimating the cost for the coming financial year.

 The actual costs are calculated by determining the costs incurred in the year.

 If your tenancy agreement states you have variable services charges, we have to provide you with a certificate of actual expenditure within six months of the end of the financial year.
 Any deficit or surplus will be carried over to your next year’s charges.

 If you have an Affordable Rent tenancy you may have communal service charge costs included within your rent (these may have shown separately in previous notifications).You will not see a breakdown of the services provided to the communal areas or the charges.
 You will however see a breakdown of charges if these relate to personal costs - such as heating and hot water to your own home, personal electricity use or water, depending on arrangements for your building.
 These charges are not included within your rent.
 Should you need to claim benefit to help with your payments these personal charges are not eligible for any benefit contributions.